Kirsti McG. sent us her correspondence with the manufacturer of these:

 Then they accused her of ignorance and racist paternalism:

 Maybe you should deepen your knowledge of Asia and the Asian psyche, beyond your rather activist style “I-am-going-to-protect-the-poor-asians-from-these-ruthless-snack-tycoons.”

 This is a great example of the backlash that frequently occurs when power is threatened.
 The company representative didn’t say “Gee, I’d hate to be racist, let me think about this” or even “I’m sorry you’re offended, but this is just what the logo is.”
 He said, “You are the crazy person here.
 There is nothing wrong with our logo and how dare you even suggest that it is racist!
 We are innocent and perfect with our Asian friends and you are totally out-of-line.
 If anyone is racist, it is you.”
 This is a common response when someone’s privilege is exposed: Everything goes along just fine until you ask for power relations to be reconfigured, and then you see the resistance.
 For another example, see our post showing vandalized anti-rape posters.

 Kirsti wrote back explaining calmly that their ties to Asian companies does not necessarily mean that their branding isn’t racist and that to suggest that there was a single “Asian psyche” (that is 100% behind their product) is, itself, kinda racist.

 She said that the next letter was less accusatory and that he promised to bring the issue up with the board.

-You can contact the peeps at Mr. Wasabi here.Lisa Wade is a professor of sociology at Occidental College.
+You can contact the peeps at Mr. Wasabi here.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.